Jasperredis/cerbose-lib/docs/DOCS.md

 If PIP is not properly configured:
 - On Linux, ensure packages along the lines of `python-pip` and `python` are installed.
 (These are NOT the same per distro.
 Remember to check your distribution's repositories.)
-- On Windows, ensure your Enviornment Variables and PATH are properly configured.
+- On Windows, ensure your Environment Variables and PATH are properly configured.
 Find elsewhere online for help on this.

 The following code snippet shows the most important other operations for Cerbose (and any other Python library):
 ```bash